When A Fiduciary Violates Your Trust

 If you believe the fiduciary has siphoned assets from the trust or estate, we have the in-house resources to investigate.
 Founding attorney, Leo Cushing, is a former prosecutor and a CPA with forensic accounting experience, and many of our lawyers have similar credentials.
 In a breach of fiduciary duty lawsuit, we will act to have the representative removed from duty and seek recovery of misappropriated money or property, plus damages and attorney fees, when applicable.

-Evaluation of Trustee Impartiality
+Effective And Trusted Evaluation Of Trustee Impartiality

 If you wish to question the impartiality of a trustee or one or more of the trustee’s decisions relating to investments or distributions, talk to a probate litigation attorney.
 The probate lawyers at Cushing & Dolan are prepared to pursue a resolution to such conflicts, efficiently and decisively.